- Why Friendship Village

 - For Residents

-Last week, in front of live, and streamed audiences, Schroeder demonstrated how to create delicious and healthy dark chocolate bark for the debut of FORKK TV.
+Last week, in front of live, and streamed audiences, Chef Kurt demonstrated how to create delicious and healthy dark chocolate bark for the debut of FORKK TV.
 This is just the latest initiative of Friendship Village’s innovative and evolving dining services.

 The dining experience in senior living is changing and improving faster than you can say, “farm-to-table and made-to-order,” and Friendship Village has been upping its dining game for the past four years.
 Lisa Reid, general manager of dining services, said that the senior living community is ahead of the curve in terms of meeting and in fact exceeding the high expectations of its current and incoming residents.
 “They’re increasingly discerning and have strong opinions and don’t want to make sacrifices in their lifestyles as they retire.”

-Late last year, Friendship Village, in its dining services partnership with Morrison Community Living, unveiled MOSAIC, its newest, fine dining venue.
-MOSAIC offers authentic dishes representing the best of regional American and world cuisines “MOSAIC has a chef arcade which is on a grander scale than any in the industry.
+In late 2018, Friendship Village, in its dining services partnership with Morrison Living, unveiled Mosaic, its newest, fine dining venue.
+Mosaic offers authentic dishes representing the best of regional American and world cuisines “Mosaic has a chef arcade which is on a grander scale than any in the industry.
 It provides display cooking in a fully functioning space.
 Everything we serve comes out of that kitchen; it puts all the action in the center of the dining room.
-The showpiece component is the hearth pizza oven,” said Reid.
-“MOSAIC offers the residents a unique 360-degree experience as they’re able to watch meal preparation and talk with the chefs.
+The showpiece component is the hearth pizza oven,” said Lisa.
+“Mosaic offers the residents a unique 360-degree experience as they’re able to watch meal preparation and talk with the chefs.
 Residents and their guests love this feature!”

-The menu at MOSAIC, Reid said, is “comparable if not better than local upscale restaurants” with items including tapenade stuffed mushrooms, fresh catch-of-the-day, Korean short rib tacos and more.
-MOSAIC typically provides 20 different main course options, which are refreshed quarterly.
+The menu at Mosaic, Lisa said, is “comparable if not better than local upscale restaurants” with items including tapenade stuffed mushrooms, fresh catch-of-the-day, Korean short rib tacos and more.
+Mosaic typically provides 20 different main course options, which are refreshed quarterly.
 Residents have a great selection from which to choose.

 Adding to its dining experience options, Friendship Village will be introducing Brewster’s coffee café and Bluestone, a lively pub with small-plate options.